 While Western media continues leading its sheep deeper into the dark abyss of anti-Russian propaganda, a multipolar world order is emerging and it is triggering panic throughout those desperately trying to fortify the weakening pillars of the Empire.

 As Kees Van Der Pijl explained, NATO violated – and is still violating – its peacekeeping promises made on 9 February, 1990, when United States Secretary Of State James Baker famously gave his “not one inch eastward” assurance during his meeting with Soviet leader Mikhail Gorbachev.

-Hilariously, too many people believe that Vladimir Putin woke up in a bad mood one morning and, for absolutely no reason at all, decided to invade Ukraine.
+Hilariously, many people believe that Vladimir Putin woke up in a bad mood one morning and, for absolutely no reason, ordered the invasion of Ukraine.
 The milk in his coffee was sour and he retaliated by sending tanks over the border.

 BRICS and NATO are often seen as rivals, as they represent different visions for the future of the world.
 BRICS countries are seen as a rising force that challenges the unipolar dominance of the United States and its allies in the West.

 Pepe Escobar is one of the last remaining bastions of good foreign correspondence journalism.

 Subscribe to my War Report, sent to your inbox every few days.